Measuring Distance between Reeb Graphs: Preliminaries and Problem Definition

-For an essential saddle $s$ with down-degree 2, its two lower branches are connected in the \emph{sublevel set}; see Figure \ref{fig:twotypes} (b) and (d).
-Hence, the introduction of s will create a family of cycles $\Gamma_s$ in the sublevel set $(\rg_f)_{\leq f(s)}$, all with $s$ being the highest point.
-Since $\rg_f$ is a graph, these cycles are non-trivial in $\rg_f$, and their corresponding homology classes will not be destroyed in ordinary persistent homology.
-Consider the cycle $\gamma$ with largest minimum value of $f$ among all cycles in $\Gamma_s$.
-We use $\gamma$ to represent the \emph{\mycycle{} feature} ($1$-cycle) created by $s$ and pair $s$ with the point $s'$ achieving the minimum on $\gamma$.
-The persistence of this feature is $f(s) - f(s')$, which measures the size (height) of this cycle w.r.t.\ $f$.
-It turns out that $s'$ is necessarily an essential up-fork saddle \cite{AEHW06}, and we call such a pair $(s', s)$ an \emph{essential pair}.
-The essential pair $(s', s)$ gives rise to a unique point $(f(s'), f(s))$ in the $1$st extended persistence diagram of $f$.
+If, on the other hand, the two lower branches of $s$ are connected in the sublevel set, we call $s$ an \emph{essential fork}; see \cref{fig:twotypes} (b) and (d).
+In this case, some cellular 1-cycle in the sublevel set $(\rg_f)_{\leq a}$ is born at $a$.
+Since $\rg_f$ is a graph, this cycles is non-trivial in $\rg_f$, and their corresponding homology classes will not be destroyed in ordinary persistent homology.
+Consider the unique cycle $\gamma$ with largest minimum value of $f$ among all cycles born at~$a$ and corresponding to an embedded loop in $\rg_f$.
+Let $s'$ be the point achieving the minimum on $\gamma$.
+Then the cycle $\gamma$ is created at $f(s)$ during the ordinary sequence of \cref{eqn:extseq}, and killed at time $f(s')$ in the extended part, giving rise to a unique point $(\tilde f(s'), \tilde f(s))$ in the $1$st extended persistence diagram of $\tilde f$.
+It turns out that $s'$ is necessarily an essential up-fork \cite{AEHW06}, and we call such a pair $(s', s)$ an \emph{essential pair}.
 Indeed, the collection of essential pairs has a one-to-one correspondence to points in $\eDg_1(\rg_f)$.
 (The extended persistence diagram $\eDg_1(\rg_{-f})$ is the reflection of $\eDg_1(\rg_f)$ and thus encodes the same information as $\eDg_1(\rg_f)$.)
 These essential pairs capture the \emph{\mycycle{} features} of a Reeb graph.

 In short, the branching features and \mycycle{} features of a Reeb graph give rise to points in the $0$th ordinary and $1$st extended persistence diagrams, respectively.
-However, the persistence diagram captures only the lifetime of features, but not how these features are connected; see Figure \ref{fig:twotypes} (a).
+However, the persistence diagram captures only the lifetime of features, but not how these features are connected; see \cref{fig:twotypes} (a).
 In this paper we aim to develop a way of measuring distance between Reeb graphs which also takes into account the graph structure.